 I certify that appropriate staff and decision-makers have reviewed both the Regional Water Plan(s) covering our area and the Rules for Environmental Planning Criteria (O.C.G.A 12-2-8) and taken them into consideration in formulating our plan.

 If you have any questions concerning our submittal, please contact Paula Royals, City Clerk, at (229)-549-8211 or email proyals@sparksga.gov

 Mayor Harold Johnson,

-City of Spartys.
+City of Sparlys.
+Hand for for